• Skip to primary navigation

 • Eligible for Public Service Loan Forgiveness (PSLF)

-In regards to the last two bullet points, private student loans are not eligible.
+In regard to the last two bullet points, private student loans are not eligible.
 Also, during the pandemic, federal student loans have been in a 0% interest forbearance period.
 For many private loans, this option has not been available.

 However, if you've already hit your annual or lifetime federal borrowing cap, Juno's private student loans offer great benefits and competitive rates.
 Also, if you aren't taking advantage of IDR and aren't pursuing PSLF forgiveness, refinancing your federal loans to a lower rate with Juno could make sense.